amendl/SuperNEMO_ML_applications/README.md

      * Will be beneficial only if the latent space is small.
      * Some results from fitting givethe idea that this will not work (see next subsection).
  3. Model (basically one layer with convolutional filters) with two channels as input.
 One channel wil be the actual event and the second will be the track that we are clustering.
+### Generative Adversarial Networks
+Testing clustering on events
+Convolutional autoencoder with several output neurons trained on classification tasks:
+ 1. is significant number of hits in the track no. 2 missing?
+ 2. is significant number of hits in the track no. 1 present?
+ 3. and possibly any other criterion where the generator would be failing.
 ## Fitting
  * Trying to give hint to [TKEvent](https://github.com/TomasKrizak/TKEvent), where it should search for solution (angle - 5 segments, position on foil - 10 segments)
  * Mixed results: For one track we have approximately 70% accuracy (see "Results" section).
 Then it falls for events with more tracks.